UPennCBE544/2023.github.io/ProjectDescription.md

 **Task 5: Density of States (DOS) calculations**

 Once you have gone through all the calculations discussed above.
 Determine the starting conditions that resulted in the lowest adsorption energy.
-We want to plot the DOS of lowest energy case.
+We want to plot the DOS of the lowest energy case.
 To run the DOS calculation, you first need to run an SCF calculation.
 Please write a script as follows to read `rlx.traj` and specify an SCF calculation.

 ```
 from ase import io